kmartita/playwright-web-multimodule-frmk/README.md

 <img width="1880" height="1640" alt="page-design" src="https://github.com/user-attachments/assets/f2af744f-fcb9-45f0-8c6b-f4bb4b8e4349" />

 ### Annotations:
-- `@UiPage` : marks a class as a Page Object representing a web page.
-It supports hierarchical nesting of frames.
+`@UiPage` : marks a class as a Page Object representing a web page.
+It supports hierarchical nesting of frames.<br/>
-- `@UiComponent` : defines a container locator scope.
-All child elements and locators are searched within this container.
+`@UiComponent` : defines a container locator scope.
+All child elements and locators are searched within this container.<br/>
-- `@UiFind` : specifies locators (CSS or XPath) for elements or lists of elements.
-Locators can be scoped to either the page or a component container.
+`@UiFind` : specifies locators (CSS or XPath) for elements or lists of elements.
+Locators can be scoped to either the page or a component container.<br/>

 ### How it works:
 #### 1. Defining a Page Object: